wp-plugins/ose-firewall/readme.txt

 == Changelog ==
 = 2.2.1 =
-* Enhancement: Remove the HTML Purifier in order to solve the 500 error issue in some server.
+* Enhancement: Remove the HTML Purifier auro register function in order to solve the 500 error issue in some server.

 = 2.2.0 =
 * Enhancement: Added menu bar into the control panel for easy navigation